lamberta/devkit-doc/api/audio.md

  * `volume {number}`
  * `path {string}` ---Add additional path information to the options path.

-Given the above directory structure for a project, multiple sound groups can be created using:

 For the examples on this page, we'll assume the following directory structure of a project: